tradingeconomics/tradingeconomics/R/tradingeconomics/README.md

 * getIndicatorData -  Return a list of all indicators, indicators by country or country-indicator pair.
 	Parameters:
 	 country - string or list.
 String for one country information.
-List of strings for several countrys, for example country = c('country_name', 'country_name'). indicator - string or list.
+List of strings for several country's, for example country = c('country_name', 'country_name'). indicator - string or list.
 String for one indicator.
 List of strings for several indicators, for example indicators = 'indicator_name' or indicators = c('indicator_name', 'indicator_name'). outType - string. 'dict'(default) for dictionary format output, 'df' for data frame, 'raw' for list of dictionaries directly from the web. credentials - string.
 User's credentials.
-* getMarketsData - Returns a list of available commodities, currencies, indeces or bonds and their latest values.
+* getMarketsData - Returns a list of available commodities, currencies, indexes or bonds and their latest values.
 	Parameters:
      marketsField - string.
 Takes either one of 'commodity','currency', 'index' or 'bond' as options.